dy-sh/ue-marketplace-automation/readme.md

 # Unreal Engine Marketplace Automation

-This is a set of scripts for automating Epic Games Launcher and downloading/archiving Unreal Engine Marketplace products (assets).
+This is a set of scripts for automating the Epic Games Launcher and downloading/archiving Unreal Engine Marketplace products (assets).

 These scripts can be useful if you have a huge amount of assets that you would like to download and save to disk.
-Along with the assets, web pages describing the asset will be downloaded.
+Along with the assets, web pages describing the assets will be downloaded.
 Some scripts will help you get organized if you already have an asset library and would like to catalog it.

 The scripts use the following tools, which you can download and put in the `\tools` folder: